 Is Empty = is going to check whether there's data there at all.
 If there IS data, it's going to filter it out.

 Is Not Empty = similar to is empty but instead of filtering out the ones that have data, it's going to filter out the ones that don't.

 Back to filtering, you can actually apply two pieces of filter logic to each column, separated by an AND or an OR.
 AND is going to check whether both pieces of filter logic are correct and OR is going to check whether or not just one of those pieces of filter logic is true.

-Now, for certain values, I may just see some check boxes.
-In the case of payment types I'll just see the following drop-downs:
+Now, for certain values, you may just see some check boxes.
+In the case of payment types, you'll just see the following drop-downs:

 After you're done filtering, if you still need to search for a particular work order (I.e. I need the work order with this work order number) there is a search bar right above the grid.